I'm becoming an expert on the Chevrolet Silverado tailgate repair. Not because I'm smart or talented it's because practice makes perfect.

-These trucks can last a long time and log a lot of miles.
-With that said, they remain troublesome all the way through their life cycle.
-I've written about some smaller problems like the Chevrolet headlamp switch, the Chevy Silverado daytime running lamp and the GM brake switch problem.
+Fortunately, these General Motors trucks can last a long time and log a lot of miles.
+Unfortunately, they remain troublesome all the way through their life cycle.

 In extreme cases when the hinge completely disintegrates the tailgate can start to fall off the back of the truck.
 However, one of the biggest problems is when you attempt to put some load on that tailgate.